 |Favorite Loons Landing Creation||Ironclad|

 Our fearless leader, Amy, has been brewing beer since 2013.
 Amy is a serial entrepreneur, having started a number of different businesses since 2006.
 Her drive and experience in finance and business management have honed her negotiation skills to a point where she's able to make deals work for all parties involved.
-Her kindness emotional intelligence make her an amazing person to work with.
+Her kindness, empathy, and emotional intelligence make her an amazing person to work with.

 Amy's primary responsibilities at Loons Landing Brewery involve all day-to-day management of the facilities and staff.